 AdventHealth Hospice Care provides general inpatient care at two Central Florida locations to patients needing advanced pain control or acute symptom management.
 Our goal is to help your loved one feel comfortable, so they may transition to another place.
 Click here for more information about our two inpatient units.

 Having the right equipment on hand helps you feel more equipped to care for your loved one.
 The right supplies make for smoother care.
 Your hospice nurse or aide will recommend items your loved one might need before they need them.
 So you're well-prepared.
 We'll deliver and teach you how to use items such as:

-We provide medications related to your hospice diagnosis for comfort and symptom management.
+We provide medications related to your terminal diagnosis for comfort and symptom management.
 Medication management services are provided by a hospice physician and pharmacist.

-We’ll bring you gloves, adult briefs, wound and skin care kits, and other items to make day-to-day care easier and safer.
+We’ll bring you gloves, adult briefs, wound and skin care kits, and other items as needed to make day-to-day care easier and safer.

 To make it easy to complete hospice consent forms, we’ve compiled them for you in one convenient place.
 Please click on the link to open the file and either print or download each form to your computer.
 When you’ve completed them, please fax back to Call407-303-0721.
 If you need help completing any of the forms, please call us at Call407-682-9090.